RareSkills/blog/solidity-rsa-signatures-for-airdops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency/solidity-rsa-signatures-for-airdops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency.md

-# Solidity RSA signatures for aidrops and presales: Beating ECDSA and Merkle Trees in Gas Efficiency
+# Solidity RSA signatures for airdrops and presales: Beating ECDSA and Merkle Trees in Gas Efficiency

 Updated: Aug 4, 2023